- What are specialist astrophotography DSLRs?

 - Viewfinder: The ability to enable the viewfinder virtual horizon in M* manual mode and keep it lit in red.
 This will help to level the camera in the dark when you don’t want to degrade your night vision by using the virtual horizon on the rear LCD screen

-It therefore underperformed when compared to other high-end cameras in other areas of photography and so a photographer was likely to still need a regular DSLR for other photography.
-Not an inconsiderable issue in that the camera retails at $3,799.95.
+It, therefore, underperforms when compared to other high-end cameras in other areas of photography and so a photographer is likely to still need a regular DSLR for other photography.

 See the profile of the Nikon D810A on Nikon’s site for the full details of the camera.